TheLarapush/LaraPush-Docs-Source/docs/system-settings/general.md

 When sending a notification, an image URL is required.
 If you don't use a CDN for your image URL, it creates additional requests to your server, which can slow down your server.
 Therefore, using a CDN is essential to enhance the notification sending experience.
 - toggle the CDN button to use it.
+ What is CDN and Why It Is Important?

+When sending a notification, an image URL is required.
+If you don't use a CDN for your image URL, it creates additional requests to your server, which can slow down your server.
+Therefore, using a CDN is essential to enhance the notification sending experience.

+## How to use CDN in LaraPush?

+Navigate to 'Settings', find the **USE CDN** option, and turn it on than click on save.

 ---